In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 The biggest reason that I like selling on Facebook Marketplace is the fact that it’s a very simple 3-step process.

-Below, I’ll walk you through each of those 3 steps and share my best tips for newbies who want to know how to sell on Facebook Marketplace and get the most money for your items!
+I’ll walk you through each of those 3 steps and share my best tips for newbies who want to know how to sell on Facebook Marketplace and get the most money for your items.

-- Upload photos of the item (10 max) — Include pictures of the front, back, and sides, plus any original boxes, tags, etc.
+- PHOTOS + VIDEO – Upload photos of the item (10 max) — Include pictures of the front, back, and sides, plus any original boxes, tags, etc. [TIP: The photo you “drag” to the very first position is the one that appears on your listing itself.]
+Also include 1 short video using your phone to “show” the item up close OR in use — it really helps!

 Select which audience(s) on Facebook you want to see this item.
 “Marketplace” is already checked for you by default.
 That’s a good start.
 Eventually, you’ll want to select additional Facebook Buy Sell Trade groups as well.
 (To find some, simply search for “Buy Sell Trade [and your town’s name]” on Facebook.
 You can join as many as you like — they’ll show up here after you’ve joined.)